sebastiendamaye/deephunter/docs/settings.rst

 USER_GROUPS_MEMBERSHIP
 **********************
 - **Type**: Dictionary
 - **Description**: If you are relying on an external authentication provider (i.e., PingID or Entra ID), you'll need to assign your users to AD groups or Entra ID roles.
-This variable is used to map DeepHunter's permissions (viewer and manager keys on the left side, respectively for read-only and write accesses) with your groups/roles (values on the right side).
-Only change the values (on the right side), not the keys (on the left side).
+This variable is used to map local groups with AD groups or Entra ID roles.

 - **Example**: